Jonathan P. Lamb

 Courses

 Introduction to Shakespeare.
 One of my main courses is an introductory Shakespeare course.
-Until a few years ago, this course was required of English majors, but that's no longer the case.
+Until a decade ago, this course was required of English majors, but that's no longer the case.
 Initially, I resisted the change--I still don't love it--but one of its virtues is that a much higher proportion of students take the class because they want to.
 This class is so much fun.

-- From 2014-16, I submitted my ENGL 332 course to a series of revisions aimed at enhancing student learning.
+• From 2014-16, I submitted my ENGL 332 course to a series of revisions aimed at enhancing student learning.
 These revisions, made in cahoots with KU's Center for Teaching Excellence, resulted in a teaching portfolio, which you can find here.

-- One of the most pleasurable and productive aspects of my Shakespeare course is the creative assignment students can complete.
+• One of the most pleasurable and productive aspects of my Shakespeare course is the creative assignment students can complete.
 Based on this assignment and on the huge array of students' response to it, I recently published an essay in a collection titled Creating the Premodern in the Postmodern Classroom.

 Early Modern English Literature.
 I have taught plenty of other courses, including Milton, honors and graduate seminars on Shakespeare and early modern drama, and eclectic courses on early modern English writings.
-One of my favorites (though perhaps not a student favorite) was called "Renaissance Con Artists and Mad Scientists."

 The Future?
 In the next few years, I hope to continue offering the courses above, but I also want to add new offerings to the mix: Computational Text Analysis (or Humanities Data Science), What Was the Premodern?, Early Modern Rhetoric and Poetics, and Shakespeare Scholarship for the Twenty-first Century.